matthias-reis/carda-gatsby/content/articles/2021/02/breaths-interview-en.md

 ---
 date: 2021-02-11T10:38:00.000Z
-slug: breaths-interview-en
 typeName: Interview
 title: Interview With Breaths
 subTitle: '"Heavy Music Has A Lot In Common With Veganism"'
 seoTitle: Interview With Breaths – "Heavy Music Has A Lot In Common With Veganism"
 description: The debut album of Breaths will be released in March.
 I had the chance to talk to founder Jason now.
 We talked about his music and his vegan life.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2021-02-breaths-interview-l-jpeg-imagine-181818_828282_1440_1080/640.webp
 copyright: Breaths
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2021-02-breaths-lined-in-silver-png-l-jpg-imagine-585868_7e7177_1440_756/640.webp